 | same (depends on , not ) | same | |

 Filling with a dielectric () lowers by and slows the wave by the same factor.
-Hence the practical fact that 50 Ω coax with PE dielectric () requires (standard RG-58: ), while 50 Ω air-dielectric coax needs only .
+So 50 Ω coax with PE dielectric () requires (standard RG-58: ), while 50 Ω air-dielectric coax needs only .

 In context

-Air line is the cleanest base case for TEM transmission lines: zero loss, light-speed propagation, real .
-From there, adding dielectric filling () gives the typical practical coax; adding conductor loss () and dielectric leakage () gives the Lossy transmission line used to model real cables at high frequency or with imperfect materials.
+The cleanest base case for TEM transmission lines: zero loss, light-speed propagation, real .
+Adding dielectric filling () gives the typical practical coax; adding conductor loss () and dielectric leakage () gives the Lossy transmission line used to model real cables at high frequency or with imperfect materials.